How To Make Jelly Doughnuts (Sufganiyot)

 Pastry bag fitted with a small sharp tip, or a squeeze bottle with small firm tip

-- Proof the yeast: Place the water and yeast in the bowl of a stand mixer fitted with the paddle attachment.
+Proof the yeast.
+Place the water and yeast in the bowl of a stand mixer fitted with the paddle attachment.
 Mix on low speed just until combined, 3 or 4 turns.
-Let sit until it's bubbly, foamy, and smells strongly of yeast, 5 to 7 minutes.
+Let sit until bubbly, foamy, and smells strongly of yeast, 5 to 7 minutes.

-- Mix the dry ingredients: Place the flour, sugar, and salt in very large bowl and whisk until fully combined; set aside.
+Mix the dry ingredients.
+Place the flour, sugar, and salt in very large bowl and whisk until combined; set aside.

-- Add the milk, butter, oil, and flavorings: Add the milk, melted butter or oil, vanilla, and zest to the yeast and mix at medium speed until fully combined.
+Add the milk, butter, oil, and flavorings.
+Add the milk, melted butter or oil, vanilla, and zest to thee yeast and mix on medium speed until fully combined.

-- Add the eggs: Crack the eggs into a separate small bowl and whisk until fully combined.
-Add to the mixer and mix at low speed until fully combined, about 1 minute.
+Add the eggs.
+Add the eggs and mix on low speed until fully combined, about 1 minute.

-- Add the dry ingredients: Add the flour mixture on low speed, 1 to 1 1/2 cups at a time, increasing the speed to medium and mixing until fully combined before adding more of the flour mixture back on low speed.
-After the first 3 cups have been added or when the dough no longer mixes with ease, switch the attachment to the dough hook.
-Stop the mixer as needed to scrape the bottom and side of the mixer bowl with a rubber spatula.
+Add the dry ingredients.
+Add the flour mixture on low speed, 1 to 1 1/2 cups at a time, increasing the speed to medium and mixing until fully combined before adding more of the flour mixture back on low speed.
+After the first 3 cups have been added or when the dough no longer mixes with ease, switch the paddle to the dough hook.
+Stop the mixer as needed to scrape the bottom and sides of the mixer bowl with a rubber spatula.

-- Knead the dough: With the machine running at low to medium-low speed, knead the dough until it is shiny, very smooth, soft but not mushy, and noticeably elastic, 6 to 7 minutes.
+Knead the dough.
+Knead the dough on low to medium-low speed until shiny, very smooth, soft but not mushy, and noticeably elastic, 6 to 7 minutes.
 This is a tacky dough, and it will wrap around the dough hook and clear the side of the mixer bowl, but it will stick to the bottom.

-- Get ready to roll the dough: Line 2 rimmed baking sheets with parchment paper.
+Get ready to roll the dough.
+Line 2 rimmed baking sheets with parchment paper.
 Dust a work surface and rolling pin lightly with flour and scoop the dough onto the work surface.
-After the chilling, the dough will no longer feel tacky, but soft, supple, and easy to handle.
+After chilling, the dough will no longer feel tacky, but soft, supple, and easy to handle.

-- Dust with powdered sugar: Liberally dust the filled doughnuts with powdered sugar.
+Dust with powdered sugar.
+Liberally dust the filled doughnuts with powdered sugar before serving.